1 person favorited this theater

 Associated British Cinemas(ABC) chain took over on 9th December 1929.
 A new projection box was built at the rear of the auditorium.
 Now with a seating capacity of 1,238, it boasted a cafe for the convenience of its patrons.

-It was demolished and a branch of Marks & Spencer’s was built on the site.
+It was demolished in 1965 and a branch of Marks & Spencer’s was built on the site.